pnp/cli-microsoft365/docs/manual/docs/cmd/spo/report/report-siteusagedetail.md

 `--help`|output usage information
 `-d, --date [date]`|The date for which you would like to view the users who performed any activity.
 Supported date format is `YYYY-MM-DD`.
 Specify the date or period, but not both.
 `-p, --period [period]`|The length of time over which the report is aggregated.
-Supported values `D7,D30,D90,D180` `-f, --outputFile [outputFile]`|Path to the file where the report should be stored in `-o, --output [output]`|Output type. `text,json`.
+Supported values `D7,D30,D90,D180` `-o, --output [output]`|Output type. `text,json`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging